catalyst-fp7/documents/interoperability/interoperability.md

 Though members of the Catalyst consortium have mostly worked with public conversations, we may have to deal with private conversations and we must ensure that our APIs do not open the door to unauthorized access.
 In general, access control will be granted to tools on a per-conversation basis.

-## Pseudonymization support
+## Pseudonymisation support

 In particular, the Catalyst project has an obligation to ensure that personal information is not transmitted without consent.
 As large parts of our project deals with social network analysis, this is a non-trivial requirement.
 One safe route would have been to only deal with public forums, where there is no assumption of anonymity.
-That said, some of our communities are involved in ongoing discussions, and have not signed research agreements beforehand, and we have to do the best we can to guarantee their privacy against at least the most basic attempts at re-identification.
+That said, some of our communities are involved in ongoing conversations, and have not signed research agreements beforehand, and we have to do the best we can to guarantee their privacy against at least the most basic attempts at re-identification.

-To that purpose, the various platform should be able to provide each tool they deal with pseudonymized data, that is data where the user identity is replaced by an opaque identity.
+To that purpose, the various platform should be able to provide each tool they deal with pseudonymised data, that is data where the user identity is replaced by an opaque identity.
 This conversion must have the following properties:

 1. It must be identity preserving, in that two ideas with the same author should be marked as belonging to the same pseudonym.